Biography of John Locke

 1664: He is appointed Censor of Moral Philosophy at Christ Church, Oxford.

 1665: Locke reads works by Renee Descartes and is impressed by his alternative to scholasticism.

-1666: Locke obtains a dispensation which enabled him to hold his studentship without taking clerical orders.
-Returns to Oxford from Spain where he has been on a diplomatic mission to Cleves with Henry Vane the Elector of Brandenburg.
+1666: He obtains a dispensation which enabled him to hold his studentship without taking clerical orders.
+He returns to Oxford from Spain where he has been on a diplomatic mission to Cleves with Henry Vane the Elector of Brandenburg.
 He meets Lord Anthony Ashley Cooper, the 1st Earl of Shaftesbury, who had arrived at Oxford in ill health seeking treatment for his live.
 Cooper was so impressed with Locke’s medical skills that he asked him to become part of his household.

 1667: Locke moves into The Earl of Shaftesbury’s home, Exeter House in London as his personal physician.
-Continues studying medicine with Thomas Sydenham and becomes a member of his household.
+He continues studying medicine with Thomas Sydenham and becomes a member of his household.

 1670: Locke assists Shaftesbury to write the Fundamental Constitution of Carolina.

 1671: Locke acts as Secretary to the Lords Proprietors of Carolina until 1675.
 He buys shares in the Royal Africa Company, a slave trade organisation, which he later sells at a profit.

 1672: Shaftesbury becomes Lord Chancellor and Locke his official secretary.
 He visits Paris.

 1674: Locke is awarded a Bachelor Degree in Medicine.